cca/libraries_wagtail/docs/readme.md

 Upgrade gcloud postgres:

-- Export current DB `gcloud sql export sql $DB_INSTANCE $DB_URI --database $DB_NAME --offload` where `DB_URI` is a path to a storage bucket and filename like gs://libraries-db-dumps-ci/2023-09-29-libraries-lib-ep-staging.sql.gz
+- Export current DB `gcloud sql export sql $INSTANCE $GSB_URI --database $DB_NAME --offload` where `GSB_URI` is a path to a storage bucket and filename like gs://libraries-db-dumps-ci/2023-09-29-libraries-lib-ep-staging.sql.gz
 - Cloud Console > SQL > go to the new verion's instance (someone else at CCA should've already created it, if not create it yourself) > Database > Add a database with the same name as the old one
   - Import > Enter the path to the SQL export in GSB and select the new database
   - Users > Add user with the same username and password as the current db
+  - Check that the db has content & the user can access it with `gcloud sql connect $INSTANCE --database $DB_NAME --user $USER`
 - Edit the Dockerfile line that specifies a Postgres client version, e.g. `apt-get install postgresql-client-14`
 - Search & replace references to the old instance e.g. in CI/CD yaml, that's _at least_:
   - /docs/sync.fish `DB_INSTANCE` vars